 This Cauliflower potato salad is delicious!
 I was prepared to not like it.
 Or, simply tolerate it.
 But…I think it’s wonderful!
 Not as wonderful as chocolate cake.
 But, come on….that’s not even a fair comparison.
 We can’t eat chocolate cake all the time.

 Growing up we weren’t exposed to a great deal of veggies.
 My parents tried, to be fair, but when there were as many kids as us, it can get expensive to have fresh veggies!
 We had a lot of canned, soggy veggies.
 But all that means is that we now adore eating fresh veggies.
 And cauliflower is one that scores high points in our books!

 Really…I couldn’t get over how tasty this salad was and a great way to get veggies in our diets! sneaky sneaky!
 Next thing you know I’ll be putting sweet potato in the mac and cheese (oh wait…done that!).

-Isn’t Katie just the most adorable and awkward person?
-She loved this.
-And asks for it all the time.
-Sometimes I’m nice and make it for her.
+My family asks for this recipe all the time in the picnic season.
+And I am always happy to oblige!
 I’ll admit that each time I make it I change up the recipe a bit, omitting the bacon, adding peppers or scapes, trading out yellow mustard for dijon, etc. These sort of recipes are perfect for playing and adjusting to what you have on hand.

 I’m looking forward to spending the summer outdoors with my family, sitting around a picnic table, playing cards, and eating all the things.
 There is something so special about those summer hours that involve eating hotdogs, potato salad, and watermelon..isn’t there?